abrasive/shairport/README.md

 Shairport Sync is a pretty substantial rewrite of the fantastic work done in Shairport 1.0 by James Laird and others — please see https://github.com/abrasive/shairport/blob/master/README.md#contributors-to-version-1x for a list of the contributors to Shairport 1.x and Shairport 0.x.
 From a "heritage" point of view, Shairport Sync is a fork of Shairport 1.0.

 Shairport Sync is designed for Linux and ALSA.
-It must have direct access to the output device, which must be a sound card capable of working with 44,100 samples per second interleaved PCM stereo (you'll get a message in the logfile if there's a problem).
+It must have direct access to the output device, which must be a real sound card capable of working with 44,100 samples per second interleaved PCM stereo (you'll get a message in the logfile if there's a problem).

 For more about the motivation behind Shairport Sync, please see the wiki at https://github.com/mikebrady/shairport-sync/wiki.